 It should be noted that the Group has established and systematically applies credit control procedures that aim at minimizing bad debt.
 The Credit Control Department defines credit limits per customer and specific sales and cash collection terms are applied, while possible security is requested when deemed necessary.
 The Group continuously and systematically monitors the performance and financial position of its customers, in order to be pro-active and to evaluate the need to take specific measures per customer, also according to the market characteristics and difficulties where each customer operates in.

 No doubtful debtors exist that have not been covered by provisions for doubtful receivables.

-It is also noted that the particular risk, although it exists, especially with regard to customers active in countries which have been hit by economic recession but also with regard to customers within the Greek region, due to the imposed capital controls concerning the banking transactions is considered for the time being as relatively limited and controllable according to the historic data possessed by the Group and in the context of the precautionary measures that have been taken and as well as the procedures that have been established.
+It is also noted that the particular risk is considered for the time being as relatively limited and controllable according to the historic data possessed by the Group and in the context of the precautionary measures that have been taken and as well as the procedures that have been established.

-A relevant analysis is presented in the note 5C of the annual financial statements.
+A relevant analysis is presented in the note 5C of the annual Financial Statements.